 The Restated Lease for Parcel 20, as it relates specifically to the Steeple Street Building, was accounted for as a sales-type lease due to the transfer of the Steeple Street Building to the lessee.
 The land directly under the Steeple Street Building was allocated in the determination of the value of the property transferred in accordance with ASC 360-20, Property, Plant and Equipment - Real Estate Sales.
-Since the initial investment by the lessee is insufficient to recognize the transaction as a sale, in accordance with ASC 360-20 the Company will report the acquisition period rent and an allocable portion of the ground rent collected as a deposit liability, which is included in other liabilities, on its condensed consolidated balance sheets and will continue to include the property transferred in properties and equipment until the transaction can be reported as a sale in accordance with GAAP.
-The fair value of the property transferred was determined under a present value technique using the rental payments to be made under the lease (significant other observable inputs (Level 2) as defined by GAAP).
-As the carrying value of the property transferred to the lessee exceeds its fair value, the Company recognized an impairment loss of \$1,832,000 as of December 31, 2018.
+Since the initial investment by the lessee is insufficient to recognize the transaction as a sale, in accordance with ASC 360-20, the Company will report the acquisition period rent and an allocable portion of the ground rent collected as deferred revenue, which is included in other liabilities on its condensed consolidated balance sheets, and will continue to include the property transferred in properties and equipment until the transaction can be reported as a sale in accordance with GAAP.
 The long-term ground lease of the land on Parcel 20 (exclusive of the Steeple Street Building) is accounted for as an operating lease, consistent with the Company's other long-term ground leases.

 Under the ten land leases, the tenants may negotiate tax stabilization treaties or other arrangements, appeal any changes in real property assessments, and must pay real property taxes assessed on land and improvements under these arrangements.
-Accordingly, with the exception of Parcel 20 through December 1, 2018, real property taxes payable by the tenants are excluded from leasing revenues and leasing expenses on the accompanying condensed consolidated statements of income and retained earnings.
-Real property taxes attributable to the Company's land under these leases totaled \$341,000 and \$308,000 for the three months ended March 31, 2019 and 2018.
+Accordingly, real property taxes payable by the tenants are excluded from leasing revenues and leasing expenses on the accompanying condensed consolidated statements of income and shareholders' equity.
+Real property taxes attributable to the Company's land under these leases totaled \$341,000 for the three months ended March 31, 2020 and 2019.

-Under two of the long-term land leases, the Company receives contingent rentals (based on a fixed percentage of gross revenue received by the tenants) which totaled \$27,000 and \$29,000 for the three months ended March 31, 2019 and 2018.
+Under two of the long-term land leases, the Company receives contingent rentals (based on a fixed percentage of gross revenue received by the tenants) which totaled \$25,000 and \$27,000 for the three months ended March 31, 2020 and 2019, respectively.

-With respect to the Parcel 6C, the lessee has the right to terminate its lease at any time during the remaining term of the lease upon thirty days' notice.
+With respect to Parcel 6C, lessee has the right to terminate its lease at any time during the remaining term of the lease upon thirty days' notice.
 To date, no notice of termination has been received by the Company.
-The current annual rent on Parcels 6C is \$200,000 and annual real estate taxes paid by the lessee equals \$311,000.
+The current annual rent on Parcel 6C is \$220,000 and annual real estate taxes paid by the lessee equals \$311,000.